The Theory and Practice of Biblical Theology – BIBL 820

 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided prompt for each forum.
-Each thread must be at least 300 words and demonstrate course-related knowledge.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a thread in response to the provided prompt of at least 300 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be at least 150 words.
+(CLO: A, B)

-The student will create a Biblical Theology in the Church Manual in weekly stages during this course.
+The student will create a Biblical Theology Manual in weekly stages during this course.

 The student will write a 1,200–1,500-word Reflection Paper in current Turabian format based upon The King in His Beauty: A Biblical Theology of the Old and New Testaments by Thomas R. Schreiner.
 The reflection paper must include thorough and thoughtful answers in response to specific questions provided in the instructions within the course.